unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 ?>
 ```

-It seems that the way "key" is being used in the PHP script, we can probably insert arbitrary code.
-Let me explain... if we type in the word "password" then the passthru command will look like so: `grep -i password dictionary.txt`.
-Seeing the way that key is encapsulated in quotes, and there is no input filtering, then we can enter special characters.
+From the way "key" is being used in the PHP script, we can probably insert arbitrary code.
+Let me explain! -- If we type in the word "password" then the __passthru__ command in the PHP script will look like so: `grep -i password dictionary.txt`.
+Seeing the way that key is encapsulated in quotes, and there is no input filtering, we can assume that we are able to enter special characters.

-We can use the `;` command separator, which will allow us to use 2 command in one line.
+We can use the `;` command separator, which will allow us to use 2 commands in one line.
 And we will also use the `#` comment command, which will comment out the rest of the text following the symbol.

-So, in the input field we will add `; cat /etc/natas_webpass/natas10 #` which in turn will run the command as such; `grep -i ; cat /etc/natas_webpass/natas10 #`, commenting out and removing __dictionary.txt__.
+So, in the input field we will type `; cat /etc/natas_webpass/natas10 #` which in turn will run the __passthru__ command as such; `grep -i ; cat /etc/natas_webpass/natas10 #`, commenting out and removing __dictionary.txt__.

-Congratulations, we got the password! `nOpp1igQAkUzaI1GUUjzn1bFVj7xCNzu` We can now move onto level 10!
+Congratulations, we got the password `nOpp1igQAkUzaI1GUUjzn1bFVj7xCNzu`!
+We can now move onto level 10!

 ### Level 10: